-- accredited as a higher education course by the authority responsible for the accreditation of those courses in the State or Territory in which the course is conducted; or - if a higher education institution or a non-government institution is authorised by the law of the State or Territory in which the institution is located to accredit its own higher education courses, a course conducted and accredited as a higher education course by that institution.
+- accredited as a higher education course by the authority responsible for the accreditation of those courses in the State or Territory in which the course is conducted and is offered by a higher education provider approved for the Higher Education Loan Program (HELP); or - if a higher education institution or a non-government institution, approved for HELP, is authorised by the law of the State or Territory in which the institution is located to accredit its own higher education courses, a course conducted and accredited as a higher education course by that institution.

-An accredited vocational education and training course means a course accredited as a vocational education and training course by the authority responsible for the accreditation of those courses in the State or Territory in which the course is conducted, and conducted by a Registered Training Organisation, which includes TAFE, secondary school, some non-governmental providers, Vocational Education and Training providers, and in some circumstances, a higher education institution.
+An accredited vocational education and training course means a course approved for VET Student Loans (if applicable) and accredited as a vocational education and training course by the authority responsible for the accreditation of those courses in the State or Territory in which the course is conducted, and conducted by a Registered Training Organisation that is approved for VET Student Loans, which includes some non-governmental providers, Vocational Education and Training providers, and in some circumstances, a higher education institution.